jd021105/Transmission-line-skill-assessment/README.md

 Parallel plate approximations are used in early-stage design before transitioning to more complex cavity shapes.

-Equation:
-For TM modes:

-​

-3. Metamaterials and Cloaking Devices
+Metamaterials and Cloaking Devices

-🧪 Application:

-Researchers use parallel plate waveguides to test metamaterials—engineered materials that bend electromagnetic waves in unusual ways (like cloaking or beam steering).

-TM/TE Use:

-TM waves are particularly sensitive to material properties.

-TE waves are used for stability in measurements.

-4. Deep Space Probes – Voyager 1 Communications
+ Deep Space Probes – Voyager 1 Communications

 🚀 Application: